 10. Collect Rainwater

 Remember the makeshift bowl you made to boil water?
 Make about 3 or 4 times that size (or just make several of them) to collect rainwater.
 A tarp is also good for collecting rainwater, but it’s quite heavy to bring when camping.
 Aluminum foil is a more useful material for light travel.

 11. Remove Rust

 Crumple up a piece of aluminum foil like you would a piece of paper.
 Use the crumpled foil to remove rust from metal objects.
 It’s not going to be a magical thing wherein the rust comes off with a little rubbing.
 You have to be a little bit patient to make it work.

 It’s amazing how such a simple thing can be so useful for wilderness survival.
 My whole life, I couldn’t even remember anyone asking me for an aluminum foil if not to wrap food, now it’s one of your many significant survival tools for any outdoor emergency.
 Kudos to the brilliant minds who gave birth to these ideas.
 It may be an unusual prepper gear, but it can also be utilized as mylar blankets or an emergency blanket, an alcohol stove, and a whole lot more.
-Nevertheless, creativity is key to survival and learning any new skill will always be a plus for preppers!
+Nevertheless, creativity is the key to survival and learning any new skill will always be a plus for preppers!

-What can you say about these aluminum foil survival uses have you tried?
-Share your experience with us in the comments below!
+Which of these aluminum foil survival uses have you tried?
+Share your experience with us in the comments section below!